 The difference here is small: NordVPN gives you a 30-day guarantee, and PureVPN gives you a 31-day guarantee.

-Price and Refund Winner: While the refunds are basically the same, NordVPN offers much lower prices than PureVN.
-So the winner for this category, again, goes to NordVPN.
+Price and Refund Winner: While the refunds are basically the same, PureVPN offers much lower prices than NordVPN.
+So for this category the winner is PureVPN.